getsentry/sentry-electron/README.md

-## JavaScript and native crash reporting from your Electron app to Sentry.
+## Electron JavaScript and native crash reporting to Sentry

-* In the `main` process it starts [`raven`](https://www.npmjs.com/package/raven)
+### Breadcrumbs and JavaScript instrumentation for native crashes too!

+Simply call `ElectronSentry.start()` as early as possible in the `main` and `renderer` processes.

+> **NOTE:** If you dont start the error reporter in both processes, native error reporting will not work on all platforms

+* Starts the Electron native [`crashReporter`](https://electronjs.org/docs/api/crash-reporter) in both processes and points it at the new [Sentry.io minidump endpoint](https://github.com/getsentry/sentry/pull/6416)
-* In the `renderer` process it starts [`raven-js`](https://www.npmjs.com/package/raven-js)
+* Starts [`raven-js`](https://www.npmjs.com/package/raven-js) in the `renderer` process
+  * Breadcrumbs and exceptions are passed to the main process.
+This means we can still report both if the renderer terminates due to a native crash.
   * Exception URLs are normalised to the app base so Sentry can group them correctly
-* In both processes it starts the Electron native [`crashReporter`](https://electronjs.org/docs/api/crash-reporter) and points it at the new [Sentry.io minidump endpoint](https://github.com/getsentry/sentry/pull/6416)

-Simply call `ElectronSentry.start()` as early as possible in the `main` AND `renderer` processes.
-If you dont start the error reporter in both processes, native error reporting will not work correctly on all platforms.
+    > **NOTE:** This normalisation only works with `asar` packaged apps!
+* Starts [`raven-node`](https://www.npmjs.com/package/raven) in the `main` process
+  * Hooks most `app`, `BrowserWindow`, `webContents`, `screen` and `powerMonitor` events and records breadcrumbs
+  * Breadcrumbs from all processes are combined
+  * If a render crashes due to a native exception, the native crash `id` is sent along with breadcrumbs so the two can me linked.
+Currently linking the two is manual.

+**TODO**
+* Offline support
+* Spectron tests
+* Better multiple renderer support?
+  * Means to identify identify renderers
+  * Keep breadcrumbs from different renderer separate

 Import it like this:
 ```typescript